uwcartlab/webmapping/Chapter02/readme.md

 As introduced in Chapter 1, _**JavaScript**_ is a web programming language for applying dynamic actions or behaviors to webpage content.
 In other words, JavaScript is the language of interaction on the web.
 In order to understand JavaScript, as any other scripting language, it is necessary to develop **_computational thinking_** skills, or the ability to think like a computer and work through the steps and processes taking place in a script.
 Journalist and interactive application developer [Tasneem Raja compares computational thinking to cooking](http://www.motherjones.com/media/2014/06/computer-science-programming-code-diversity-sexism-education):

 > "_Like a good algorithm, a good recipe follows some basic principles.
 Ingredients are listed first, so you can collect them before you start, and there's some logic in the way they are listed:  olive oil before cumin because it goes in the pan first.
 Steps are presented in order, not a random jumble, with staggered tasks so that you're chopping veggies while waiting for water to boil.
 A good recipe spells out precisely what size of dice or temperature you're aiming for.
 It tells you to look for signs that things are working correctly at each stage—the custard should coat the back of a spoon.
-Opportunities for customization are marked—use twice the milk for a creamier texture—but if any in2gredients are absolutely crucial, the recipe makes sure you know it.
+Opportunities for customization are marked—use twice the milk for a creamier texture—but if any ingredients are absolutely crucial, the recipe makes sure you know it.
 If you need to do something over and over—add four eggs, one at a time, beating after each—those tasks are boiled down to one simple instruction_."

 Let's think about this analogy in terms of what you should know about JavaScript from the tutorial you completed: